-- Meeting rooms should be of a size adequate to allow for public participation. - Boards and Commissions should meet in a location permitting recurring usage of that location to the greatest extent possible. - Boards and commissions should preferably meet in either the Council Chambers or a large publicly accessible conference room.
+- Meeting rooms should be of a size adequate to allow for public participation. - Boards and Commissions should meet in a location permitting recurring usage of that location to the greatest extent possible.

-(I) Arts Commission:
+- Boards and commissions should preferably meet in either the Council Chambers or the Westa large publicly accessible Cconference Rroom at City Hall. - (I) Arts Commission: